MisterHims/react-tsx/README.md

 ## PostCSS Initialization

-After setting up our desired structure, it is necessary to correctly initialize PostCSS in order to ask it to compile each of our style sheets in their user version.
+After setting up our desired structure, it's necessary to correctly initialize PostCSS in order to ask it to compile each of our style sheets in their user version.

 To do this, we must go to our package.json file in order to create a build command for each CSS file to better organize the process of generating our project: